 1. Preparation (Completed):

-In this phase, the SibYAC identified a need to raise awareness about roles of siblings of a youth with a disability.
+In this phase, the SibYAC identified a need to raise awareness about the roles of siblings of a youth with a disability.
 They encouraged the use of creative methods to engage with participants, such as photo elicitation.
 The SibYAC co-created the poster and recruitment video by sharing photographs and testimonials to highlight the importance of this study.

-2. Execution (In progress):
+1. Execution (In progress):

 In this phase, the SibYAC pilot tested and provided feedback on the wording of questions in the interview guide.
 They are also supporting participant recruitment by sharing recruitment materials in their social networks.

-3. Knowledge Translation (Ongoing):
+1. Knowledge Translation (Ongoing):

 We are sharing how siblings can have multi-faceted roles as research partners and advocacy to inspire other siblings to take on different roles through knowledge translation activities.